Ethan's Audio and Music Page

 I also built my first home-made synthesizer during this period, with much help from my friend Leo Taylor who was an engineer at Hewlett-Packard.
 This synth was modeled loosely after a MiniMoog except it had no keyboard - only two oscillators, a voltage-controlled filter (VCF), and a voltage-controlled amplifier (VCA).
 Since I couldn't afford a real MiniMoog I had to build my own.
 In this case poverty was the mother of invention!
 In what was surely one of the earliest attempts by anyone to sync a computer with an audio tape recorder, Leo and I recorded a short tune written by my friend Phil Cramer.
 We started by recording 60 Hz hum - called Cycles Per Second back then - onto one track of the AG-440, and that hum was then squared up (distorted to become a square wave) and played back into the control port of a small H-P computer Leo borrowed from work.
 Small, as in it barely fit on a tabletop.
 Leo wrote a program in binary machine code to read the 60 Hz sync signal, entering it step by step on the computer's 16 front-panel toggle switches.
 The data for the tune, essentially a three-part invention, was also entered via the computer's toggle switches.
 It took us 11-1/2 hours to program the computer, enter the data, and record the three tracks.
 You can hear the result HERE.

 In 1974 I built another synthesizer.
-This one was much more ambitious than the first and included a 61-note keyboard, four oscillators, two VCFs and two VCAs, an LFO, a ten-step sequencer, and circuitry to split the keyboard at any point so both synthesizer "halves" could be played simultaneously for a whopping two-note polyphony.
+This one was much more ambitious than the first and included a 61-note keyboard, four oscillators, two VCFs and two VCAs, an LFO, a ten-step sequencer, and circuitry to split the keyboard electronically at any point so both synthesizer "halves" could be played simultaneously for a whopping two-note polyphony.
+You push and hold the Set Split button to the left of the keyboard, then pressed a key on the keyboard to establish the split point.

-It took Leo Taylor and me two years to design this synthesizer, and I spent another nine months building it.
+Leo Taylor and I met every Monday night for two years to design this synthesizer, then I spent another nine months building it.
 Leo was the real brains, though I learned a lot about electronics over those two years.
-By the end of this project I had learned enough to design all the keyboard and LFO etc control circuits myself.
-Fourteen separate plug-in circuit cards are used to hold each module, and each card was hand-wired manually using crimped wiring posts and 24 gauge buss wire with Teflon sleeving.
-Keyboard magazine featured this synth in their Keyboard of the Month column in the January 1998 issue.
+By the end of this project I had learned enough to design all the keyboard, LFO, and other control circuits myself.
+Fourteen separate plug-in circuit cards are used to hold the various modules, and each card was hand-wired manually using crimped wiring posts and 24 gauge buss wire with Teflon sleeving.
+Keyboard magazine featured this synth in their Keyboard of the Month column in the January 1998 issue (see the article HERE).

 I still have this beast in my basement, but it's been years since I've fired it up.
 You can hear it in action on Disco Rainbow, recorded ca. 1977, on my tunes page.